kozzi/portfoliosrc/pages/about/index.md

 My engineering background not only helps me communicate effectively with developers, it also lets me build the product myself, which I love!
 I am not afraid to dig into a codebase to ship features and fix bugs, and I take pride knowing I can do those things properly.

 ## Product Manager
-For several years, I worked in Seattle as user experience PM at [Microsoft](http://microsoft.com), where I was responsible for designing and shipping large user-facing products.
+For several years, I worked in Seattle as user experience PM at [Microsoft](http://microsoft.com), where I was responsible for designing and shipping features in large user-facing products.

 I understand what it takes to collaborate with a team of developers, testers, designers, user researchers, and marketing to ship something.
 I understand what it means to advocate for our users.
 I understand prioritization.
 I understand that, sometimes, you have to make difficult tradeoffs.
 I understand storytelling is a big part of shipping.